For ACT Students

 Empirical Rule: 68 - 95 - 99.7% Rule

-Part of the Empirical Rule states that 99.7% of the adult male tibia bones have lengths within (below and above) 3 standard deviations from the mean
+Part of the Empirical Rule states that 99.7% of the adult male tibia bones have lengths within

 (10.)
 Babies born after 40 weeks gestation have a mean length of 52.6 centimeters (about 20.7 inches).